Florida Fruit Shippers - We ship gifts of Florida Oranges and Florida Grapefruit to the US and Canada.

 History

-One whole navel orange, about 3" in diameter contains:
+One navel orange, approx. 3" in diameter, contains:

 • 1 g protein